matrix-org/synapse/UPGRADE.rst

 Following upgrade, to continue using email as a registration method admins can either:-

-* Configure Synapse to use an alternate email server (details follow).
+* Configure Synapse to use an email server (details follow).
 * Run or choose an identity server (with email support) and delegate to it.

 To configure an SMTP server for Synapse, modify the configuration section